Frequently Asked Questions

 California allows single-occupant use of carpool lanes (also known as HOV lanes) by qualifying clean alternative fuel vehicles.
 Such use requires a Clean Air Vehicle (CAV) decal issued by the California Department of Motor Vehicles (DMV).
 Learn more.

-2020 Orange CAV decals are for first-time applications only and will expire on January 1, 2024.
+2023 Green CAV decals are for first-time applications only and will expire on September 30, 2025.
 Each year the California DMV will establish a new CAV decal color.
 The colors for future decals have not yet been determined.
-Future CAV decals will expire on January 1st of the fourth year after the year they are issued.
-This provides an access period of three full years plus the partial year from when the decal was issued.
+All CAV decals will expire on September 30, 2025.

 - Fuel cell electric cars are powered by compressed hydrogen gas that feeds into an onboard fuel cell “stack” that doesn’t burn the gas, but instead fuses it chemically with oxygen.
 This process releases electricity that powers the car’s electric motor.
-Fuel cell vehicles have zero emissions with driving ranges of 300 miles or more and quick refueling comparable to gasoline vehicles.
+Fuel cell vehicles have zero emissions with driving ranges of more than 300 and quick refueling comparable to gasoline vehicles.

 - Battery-electric cars run entirely on electricity stored in batteries and are recharged by plugging in at home, work or a public location.
-Battery-electric cars produce zero tailpipe emissions and have driving ranges of 80-300 miles or more, with higher range models coming soon.
+Battery-electric cars produce zero tailpipe emissions and have driving ranges of 100 to more than 500 miles.

 - Plug-in hybrid electric cars run on a combination of electricity and gasoline and are plugged in to charge.
 Their all-electric range varies by model, but generally is about 20-55 miles before the vehicle begins to operate like a regular hybrid, using gas to drive as far as desired.